whoismatthewmc1/zk-module1/README.md

 #### Technical Details

-Nothing stops users from immediately creating a withdrawal after they register, allowing them to avoid the `FREEZE_PERIOD` usually associated with a `release` call.
+Nothing prevents users from immediately creating a withdrawal after they register, allowing them to avoid the `FREEZE_PERIOD` usually associated with a `release` call.

 #### Impact